codefusion53/fastcart-pyreact-shop/README.md

 ## API overview

-Resource routes are prefixed with `/api/v1`.
+Product/user routes are prefixed with `/api/v1`.
 Ids are MongoDB `ObjectId`s, and updates are partial (send only the fields you want to change).

 | Method | Endpoint                | Description                | Success |
 | ------ | ----------------------- | -------------------------- | ------- |